samuelc92/obsidian-vault/data-structure/b-tree.md

 - It is used to access data stored on discs in large databases;
 - Using a B-Tree, you can search for data in a data set in significantly less time;

+## Database context

+Like [[sstable]], B-Tree keep key-value pairs sorted by key, which allow efficient key-value lookups and range queries.
+B-Tree breaks the database down into fixed-size blocks or pages, and read or write one page at a time, one page can have a reference to another.

+If you want to update the value for an existing key in a B-tree, you search for the leaf page containing that key, change the value in that page, and write the page back to disk.
+If you want to add a new key, you need to find the page whose range encompasses the new key and add it to that page.
+If there isn't enough free space in the page to accomodate the new key, it is split into two half-full pages and, the parent page is updated.